 The art of looking sharp and well dressed is all you want to score in the smart casual league.
 Alongside, the term tends to shift its paradigm concerning the culture and the people.
-Everybody has their style.
+Everybody has their personal style.

 The term, ‘smart casual’ was first mentioned in a newspaper article in 1924, which described a sleeveless dress with three-quarter overblouses.
 The phrase marked its pace around the 1950s and then merged to derive the term Business Casual which is highly related and proportional to smart casual.